vindolin/flashair_sync/README.rst

 flashair_sync
 -------------

-Simple one way directory syncer for Toshiba Flashair SD cards, used in 3D printers.
+Simple non recursive, one way directory sync for Toshiba Flashair SD cards.

+Syncs a local directory to the Flashair card. (create/modify/delete)

+Intended for use in a 3D printer.

 Installation